moritz-h/satisfactory-3d-map/docs/SATISFACTORY_SAVE.md

 +---------+---------------------+
 ```

-This is the save header as of Update 5.
+This is the save header as of Update 6.
 In the past, the header was shorter, but additional values were added with updates.
 Each time this struct is extended the `SaveHeaderVersion` value increases, the current value is `9`.
-Internally an enum `Type` is used for this number, see `FGSaveManagerInterface.h`.
+Internally an enum `Type` is used for this number, see `FGSaveManagerInterface.h` distributed with the game files.
-The variable names are taken from the file `FGSaveSystem.h` distributed with the game files.
+The variable names are taken from the struct `FSaveHeader` in `FGSaveManagerInterface.h`.

 `SaveDateTime` is the serialization of an [FDateTime object](https://docs.unrealengine.com/en-US/API/Runtime/Core/Misc/FDateTime/index.html).
 Ticks since 0001-01-01 00:00, where 1 tick is 100 nanoseconds.
 Satisfactory seems to use the UTC time zone.